MobilityData/gbfs/gbfs.md

 ### free_bike_status.json

 *(as of v2.1)* Describes all vehicles that are not currently in active rental.
 REQUIRED for free floating (dockless) vehicles.
 OPTIONAL for station based (docked) vehicles.
 Data returned SHOULD be as close to realtime as possible, but in no case should it be more than 5 minutes out-of-date.
 See [Data Latency](#data-latentcy).
 Vehicles that are part of an active rental MUST NOT appear in this feed.
 Vehicles listed as available for rental MUST be in the field and accessible to users.
-Vehicles that are not accessible (for example, in a warehouse or in transit) MUST NOT appear as available for rental.<br/>The following fields are all attributes within the main 'data' object for this feed.
+Vehicles that are not accessible (for example, in a warehouse or in transit) MUST NOT appear as available for rental.<br/>The following fields are all attributes within the main `data` object for this feed.

 Field Name | REQUIRED | Type | Defines
 ---|---|---|---